MegaScale-MoE: Large-Scale Communication-Efficient Training of Mixture-of-Experts Models in Production: Related Work

-\parabf{Long-context training.} While Megatron-LM~\cite{shoeybi2019megatron, korthikanti2023reducing} opts to partition only specific operations along the sequence dimension, various methods of sequence parallelism~\cite{li2024distflashattn, liu2023ring, li2021sequence} have been explored for training models requiring long contexts.
+\parabf{Long-context training.} While Megatron-LM~\cite{shoeybi2019megatron, korthikanti2023reducing} opts to partition only specific operations along the sequence dimension, various methods of sequence parallelism~\cite{li2024distflashattn, liu2023ring, li2021sequence, gu2024loongtrain} have been explored for training models requiring long contexts.
 The Blockwise Parallel Transformer~\cite{liu2024blockwise} method implements blockwise computation of self-attention and the fusion of FFNs based on online softmax calculations.
 Ring Attention~\cite{liu2023ring, li2021sequence} introduces a ring-style communication mechanism integrated with self-attention calculations, facilitating the exchange of key and value chunks.
 We adopt the all-to-all style of SP attention from DeepSpeed Ulysses~\cite{jacobs2023deepspeed}, which partitions attention by heads rather than sequence length, due to its reduced communication volume and balanced computation pattern.

 \parabf{Communication-computation overlap.} Several frameworks~\cite{hashemi2019tictac, li2020pytorch, mahajan2023better, peng2019generic, pytorch_fsdp} focus on overlapping communication with computation in distributed deep learning training with a single parallelism strategy.
 Some compiler-style work~\cite{jangda2022breaking, wang2022overlap, pati2024t3} provides fine-grained overlap among kernels, but excessive partitioning of GEMM kernels can result in low GPU utilization.
 Centauri~\cite{chen2024centauri} enhances communication overlap for LLM training with 3D parallelism by communication partitioning and hierarchical scheduling.
 Similar to Centauri, our inter-operator communication overlap hides communication within independent computation by reordering operators.
 We further conceal communication on critical paths through intra-operator overlap, without compromising GPU utilization.
-DualPipe, proposed by DeepSeek-V3~\cite{liu2024deepseekv3}, overlaps communication and computation within different forward and backward chunks and requires storing 2$\times$ the model parameters.
-In contrast, \sysname achieves this overlap within a single forward or backward chunk without incurring additional memory overhead.